 Recent changes to Washington’s HCBM laws and rules

-Effective June 6, 2024, E2SSB 5213 amended the definition of an HCBM.
-This revised definition excludes hospitals and any other entity, such as medical groups, that only perform provider credentialing or recredentialing.
+- The definition of HCBM has been updated.
+The new definition excludes hospitals and other organizations, such as medical groups, that only perform provider credentialing or recredentialing.

-This law also requires HCBMs to appoint the commissioner as its attorney to receive service of process.
-You can do so by submitting a completed Service of Process form (PDF, 1.20 MB).
+- HCBMs must appoint the commissioner as their attorney for receiving service of process.
+If you haven't completed this requirement, you must submit a completed Service of Process form (PDF, 1.20 MB).

 Technical assistance advisories